2US0/Vurbalize-Poetry-Generation-/README.md

 - Added functionality for preset poem types (e.g., sonnet, haiku) to streamline the poem generation process.
 - The application generates a random poem if no prompt is provided by the user.

-## Future Enhancements

-- **Login/Signup Functionality**: Allow users to create accounts, save poems, and bookmark favorite poems for future reference.
-- **Enterprise Features**: Enhance security, scalability, and user personalization to make the app ready for enterprise-level deployment.

-## Test Cases

-1. **Prompt Entry and Poem Generation**: Verify that entering a prompt generates a poem in real-time.
-2. **Emotion Analysis and Visualization**: Check that the emotion analysis runs correctly after the poem generation, and the visualization dynamically updates based on the emotions detected.
-3. **Random Poem Generation**: Ensure that the app generates a random poem when no prompt is provided.
-4. **Preset Selection**: Test different poem types (e.g., haiku, sonnet) and confirm that the correct preset parameters are applied.
-5. **Error Handling**: Validate error handling when there are connectivity issues or failures in generating a poem.

-## How to Run the App in Production

-1. Ensure that the backend is deployed on Render, and the frontend is deployed on Vercel.
-2. The frontend communicates with the backend through API requests, so ensure the Render backend URL is correctly configured in your React application.